-The idea of Machine Translation may be traced back to the 17th century, in the work of René Descartes.
-It first started being used for its actual purpose many years later, in the late 1970s, in institutions like the European Comission and then at big corporations such as Caterpillar and General Motors.
-With the advent of the Internet, the evolution of Machine Translation significantly sped up, resulting in advanced technologies like today’s Statistical Machine Translation.
+We can trace the idea of Machine Translation back to the 17th century, in the work of René Descartes.
+But it’s the 1970s which saw Machine Translation used for its actual purpose, initially in institutions like the European Commission, and later at big corporations.
+The advent of the Internet sped up the evolution of MT significantly and resulted in advanced technologies like today’s Statistical Machine Translation.

-In software localization, Machine Translation (or Automatic Translation) can be used in a number of processes.
+In software localization, we can use Machine Translation (or Automatic Translation) in a number of processes.

 The online localization platform POEditor is free to use to translate software projects collaboratively in the following circumstances:

 If you register to the POEditor, you get an account with a Free plan by default.
 The free account can accomodate software localization projects summing up to 1000 strings, which is usually enough to translate a small app or a WordPress theme into a few languages.

 Also, you can use your free account to contribute without any limitation to localization projects owned by other users.
 The strings you translate for others are counted against their account.